Policy for Drugs Not Reviewed

 Policy for Natural Health Products

-NAPRA’s National Drug Schedules (NDS) contain products with a DIN.
-The Background on update to NAPRA Policy for Natural Health Products explains the history of natural health products as they related to the NDS and clarifies the applicability of the NDS to products with the classification of NPN or DIN-HM.
+The Background on Update to NAPRA NHP Policy explains the history of natural health products as they relate to the NDS and the NAPRA Policy for Natural Health Products.